 Franklin supports his argument with references to Marx and Engels, and I suspect his account may have been distorted by some Marxist prejudices, but the book is still interesting.

 Yet another of the boks I've been inspired to read by the online book club on CIX, this is a muder mystery set on the Isle of Lewis.

 The Black House is not just a simple account of puzzle solving, like the stories of Conan Doyle and Agathe Christie; it is much more than that.

-Returning to Lewis after an absence of 18 years, Macleod found himself interviewing people he used to know, and a second puzzle came grdually to dwarf the muder mystery: what had happened on the guga gathering on the rock Isle of An Sgier in his last year on the island.
-The guga are gannet chicks taken from thir nests on the rock face and preserved in salt. see https://www.youtube.com/watch?v=zHwu5-GXwvM .
+Returning to Lewis after an absence of 18 years, Macleod found himself interviewing people he used to know, and a second puzzle came gradually to dwarf the murder mystery: what had happened on the guga gathering on the rock Isle of An Sgier in his last year on the island.
+The guga are gannet chicks taken from thir nests on the rock face and preserved in salt. see this site.

-Eventually it turned out that the murder was just the penultimate move in a horror that had begun when Fin was still a child but had entirely forgotten in the trauma of an accident nearly fatal to himself, and fatal to the man who had abused him as a child.
-Finally, after the death of the murderer, Fin discovered he had a teenage son.
+Eventually it turned out that the murder was just the penultimate move in a horror that had begun when Fin was still a child but which he had entirely forgotten in the trauma of an accident nearly fatal to himself, and fatal to the man who had abused him as a child.
+Finally, after the death of the murderer, Finn discovered he had a teenage son.